 Community activist, police officer.

 She came to Winnipeg with her family in 1905 and was active in charitable and social work as a member of the St. Mary’s Roman Catholic Church, Christian Mothers Confraternity, Foster Home Committee, Providence Shelter for Children’s Aid, Catholic Women's League, and Winnipeg Red Cross.
-Following the death of her husband, she supported her family as one of the first two female officers with the Winnipeg Police Department, along with Jane Andrews, appointed in December 1916.
+Following the death of her husband, she supported her family as one of the first two female officers with the Winnipeg Police Department, along with Jane Andrews, sworn in on 4 January 1917.
 She married again, on 19 April 1920, to former policeman Joseph Guertin (?-1921).
 Within 18 months of their marriage, her second husband was killed in a railway accident.

 Ontario marriage registration, Ancestry.